 The Common Emitter Amplifier Circuit

-In the Bipolar Transistor tutorial, we saw that the most common circuit configuration for an NPN transistor is that of the Common Emitter Amplifier circuit and that a family of curves known commonly as the Output Characteristic Curves, relate the transistors Collector current (Ic), to the Collector voltage (Vce) for different values of Base current ( Ib ).
+In the Bipolar Transistor tutorial, we saw that the most common circuit configuration for an NPN transistor is that of the Common Emitter Amplifier circuit and that a family of curves known commonly as the Output Characteristic Curves, relate the transistors Collector current (Ic), to the Collector voltage (Vce) for different values of the transistors Base current ( Ib ).

-All types of Transistor Amplifiers operate using AC signal inputs which alternate between a positive value and a negative value so some way of “presetting” the amplifier circuit to operate between these two maximum or peak values is required.
+All types of transistor amplifiers operate using AC signal inputs which alternate between a positive value and a negative value so some way of “presetting” the amplifier circuit to operate between these two maximum or peak values is required.
 This is achieved using a process known as Biasing.
 Biasing is very important in amplifier design as it establishes the correct operating point of the transistor amplifier ready to receive signals, thereby reducing any distortion to the output signal.

 We also saw that a static or DC load line can be drawn onto these output characteristics curves to show all the possible operating points of the transistor from fully “ON” to fully “OFF”, and to which the quiescent operating point or Q-point of the amplifier can be found.